android/architecture-samples/README.md

+> [!CAUTION]"""
-> # This codelab is deprecated and it will be removed soon.
+> This codelab is deprecated and it will be removed soon."""

 # Android Architecture Samples